githubteacher/mustached-octo-adventure/githubteacher.md

 - My favorite programming language is Ruby

 ## Hometown information
-- San Francisco, California
+- San Francisco, California, USA
 - Favorite Basketball team: Golden State Warriors
-- Favorite restaurant: Fat Angel
+- Favorite restaurant: Fat Angel, in the Fillmore District
   - This food is small plates and mostly italian
   - They also have wine on tap
 - Curently learning Go (golang) as a programming language